zeineb111/Linguistic-cues-for-Textual-classification/index.md

      <img src="talkativeness.png" >
 </p>

 There is a significant diffrence in the average number of words between the two sets, with the Fake news have a higher value on average.
 However, for the number of sentences, we can see from the plot that the average values are very close.
-We performed a statistical test on the number of sentences and found that the diffrence in the number of sentences is not significant.
+We performed a statistical test on the number of sentences and found that the p_value is not significant thus we cannot conclude on the diffrence.